Dylancouzon/Cryptonite/README.md

 ## Installation

+Please fork this repository to get started.
 The following are requirements for installation:

 - mongoDB Atlas account
 - Stripe account
 - MongoDBShell
 - Robo 3T

-Please fork this repository to get started.
+- .env
+- Stripe Publishable and Secret keys (please refer to Stripe's documentation to learn more)

 Once forked please open your git terminal and run the following command in the root directory.
 ```